setiadeepanshu01/ai-grid/README.md

    pip install .[unstructured]
    ```

-When the `UNSTRUCTURED_API_KEY` is set, Knowledge Table will automatically use the Unstructured API for document processing.
+When the `UNSTRUCTURED_API_KEY` is set, AI Grid will automatically use the Unstructured API for document processing.
 If the key is not set or if there's an issue with the Unstructured API, the system will fall back to the default document loaders.

 ## Note: Usage of the Unstructured API may incur costs based on your plan with Unstructured.io.